Do you constantly worry about what your partner is thinking or feeling?

 By challenging your negative thoughts, you can start to reframe how you think about things in your relationship.

-It’s important that you are honest with yourself, but also be kind.
 Have compassion for yourself as you work through these thought processes and recognize your progress as it happens.

 4. Practice mindfulness